 Overall quality is what should be expected from an entry-level TLR camera from the 1960s.

-Earlier versions of the camera were made from Bakelite.
-I think the Lubitel 166B is made from injection-molded plastic.
+Earlier versions of the Lubitel were made from Bakelite.
+I believe the Lubitel 166B is made from injection-molded plastic.
+I did not notice the telltale odor the Bakelite gives off when rubbed.

 Getting the back film door open is a pain.
 There is a small latch that takes a good amount of force to open.